Trusted WordPress tutorials, when you need them most.

 Upload import file

-Note: If your file size is larger than 2MB, then you have two options.
-One is to ask your web hosting company to increase that limit temporarily so you can get on with the process.
-The other option would be to split your file by using a WXR file splitter.
+Note: If your file size is larger than 2MB, you have two options.
+One is to ask your web hosting company to temporarily increase that limit so you can proceed with the process.
+The other option is to split your file using a WXR file splitter.

 When you start importing, you can assign imported content to an existing user or create a new user.